Systemd Timers vs. Cron: Choosing the Right Scheduler

 WantedBy=timers.target

-After creating these files, you need to reload systemd, enable, and start the timer:
+After creating these files, reload systemd, enable the timer for future boots, and start it now:

 sudo systemctl daemon-reload